Visit in February 2024

 We were taken there by Engineer John who wants us to fund his standard 6-room block to accommodate P1-6, so that the three-room block could be used for KG, and the four room block could be demolished.
 This is indeed sorely needed.

 They also want a borehole.
 Children walk to the stream, 15m walk, takes about 45m for the round trip.
 The MP had secured government funding for a community borehole (which the school couldn’t use) but anyway it’s not working now because of an electrical fault.
-I asked Fervence how any borehole TG may build could avoid the same fate.
+I asked F how any borehole Turbo Ghana may build could avoid the same fate.
 She proposed to charge 10 cedis per child per term to maintain a fund for borehole repairs, and said the fund would be managed by the school management committee and the PTA, both of which are chaired by a parent.

-Fervence is likeable and sharp-witted.
+F is likeable and sharp-witted.
 I asked whether she wanted manual or mechanised.
 “Manual will do” she said, but was quickly persuaded by John that she should ask for a mechanised borehole (again indicating his exaggerated opinion of our funds).
-Fervence had many questions for me.
+F had many questions for me.
 Will you also supply furniture?
 (Yes.)
 An ICT room with laptops?
 (No, but I wish.)
 When will you start?
 (We are gathering projects, and have at least 10 big ones, and our trustees will have a prioritisation meeting, hopefully in March.)

 St Joseph’s SHS Mampong